-7b.2 In consideration of the points raised:-
+- 7b.2 In consideration of the points raised:- - It is agreed that the development of the site would constitute an unacceptable form of backland development and is, therefore, unsuitable for further housing development.

-- It is agreed that the development of the site would constitute an unacceptable form of backland development and is, therefore, unsuitable for further housing development. - It is agreed that there would be substantial impact on existing woodland. - It is agreed that vehicular access to the site is restricted, but not incapable of being utilised for construction purposes. - Noise from construction may be subject to monitoring by the in Environmental Protection Unit. - Loss of view to existing residents is not a material planning consideration. - It is agreed that, if approved, the proposal may constitute an undesirable precedent which would make other such proposals difficult to resist.
+- Existing woodland has been subject to felling. - It is agreed that vehicular access to the site is restricted, but not incapable of being utilised for construction purposes. - Noise from construction may be subject to monitoring by the Environmental Protection Unit. - Loss of view to existing residents is not a material planning consideration.